palatinga/cantrill-aws-saac03-updated-labs/README.md

 # AWS CloudFormation Labs

-A collection of CloudFormation templates built and debugged in a real AWS account, originally based on Animals4Life (A4L) course material and migrated from Amazon Linux 2 (AL2) to Amazon Linux 2023 (AL2023).
+A collection of CloudFormation templates built and debugged in a real AWS account, originally based on Cantrill course material and migrated from Amazon Linux 2 (AL2) to Amazon Linux 2023 (AL2023).

 ## Templates